-6. Turn on the camera.

-- Your Macintosh will see the camera's file memory as a drive. - The appearance of the drive icon depends on the Mac OS version you are using. - Your Macintosh will see the camera's file memory as a drive whenever you establish a USB connection between the camera and your Macintosh.

-■ View and copy the images you want
+- 8. Press the USB cradle's [USB] button. - Pressing the [USB] button enters the USB mode, which causes the USB cradle's [USB] lamp to light green (page 232). - Your Macintosh will see the camera's file memory as a drive. - The appearance of the drive icon depends on the Mac OS version you are using. - Your Macintosh will see the camera's file memory as a drive whenever you establish a USB connection between the camera and your Macintosh. - 10.
+Double-click the drive icon for the camera's file memory, the "DCIM" folder, and then the folder that contains the image you want.

-- Double-click the drive icon for the camera's file memory, the "DCIM" folder, and then the folder that contains the image you want. - Double-click the file that contains the image you want to view. - For information about file names, see "Memory Folder Structure" on page 202.
+- 11. Double-click the file that contains the image you want to view. - For information about file names, see "Memory Folder Structure" on page 205.